Gertrude Weil: Women's suffrage movement

-In 1911 Weil joined the National American Woman Suffrage Associationwhich sought a federal policy change allowing women the right to vote.
+In 1911 Weil joined the National American Woman Suffrage Association which sought a federal policy change allowing women the right to vote.
 Weil often communicated with the future president of the association, Carrie Chapman Catt, who kept Weil up to date on the work that the association was doing, and Weil kept a scrapbook of newspaper clippings that mentioned NAWSA.

 During the early 20th-century women's suffrage was not a popular topic among many women.
 Neither Weil's former classmates from Smith College nor her fellow women from North Carolina largely supported the movement.

 Despite both the Goldsboro Women's Club and the North Carolina Federation of Women's Clubs lacking focus on politics and women's suffrage, Weil continued to have an interest in women's suffrage that had first been sparked through her participation in the mock presidential election of 1900 which she and her classmates had participated in.

 In 1914 Weil co-founded the Goldsboro Equal Suffrage Association and became the association's first president.
-Also during 1914, Weil was elected as first Vice-President of the North Carolina Federation of Women's Clubs and received the nomination for President from the same organization.
+Also during 1914, Weil was elected as first vice-president of the North Carolina Federation of Women's Clubs and received the nomination for president from the same organization.
 Facing the possibility of holding the title of President in two influential and controversial women's organizations in North Carolina, Weil declined the Federation's nomination in order to focus on women's suffrage.